 Video by Carlton Ward, National Geographer Explorer.

 Courtesy of Path of the Panther.

-Into the Everglades will launch on the facade of the InterContinental on November 16th, with a reception that features speakers from art and conservation backgrounds.
-The video artwork was created in collaboration with Miami-based filmmaker and animator Milly Cohen, and will play nightly on the InterContinental through November 29th.
-The launch event will include the release of Carlos Betancourt’s newly commissioned Weird Miami Zine, Secrets of El Portal, published with Exile Books.
-Betancourt’s zine presents audiences with a self-guided tour through El Portal, a small, intimate enclave between Miami Shores and the City of Miami where the artist currently lives.
+Into the Everglades will be on view on the facade of the InterContinental from January 1, 2022 through March 31, 2022.
+The video artwork was created in collaboration with Miami-based filmmaker and animator Milly Cohen, and will play nightly on the InterContinental through March 31st.
+Alongside this project, Bas Fisher Invitational worked with Carlos Betancourt to produce a Weird Miami Zine, Secrets of El Portal, published with Exile Books.
+Betancourt’s zine, downloadable here, presents audiences with a self-guided tour through El Portal, a small, intimate enclave between Miami Shores and the City of Miami where the artist currently lives.
 The tour highlights parts of the neighborhood that have left a lasting impression on Betancourt.
-Visitors to the opening reception of Into the Everglades on Tuesday, November 16th, will get a complimentary zine while supplies last.

 The event is produced in partnership with Path of the Panther.
 Through impactful storytelling in collaboration with the National Geographic Society and a network of partners, Path of the Panther works to inspire the conservation of the land the Florida panther needs to survive — the Florida Wildlife Corridor — which serves both humans and wildlife.
 Illuminating the building for 2 weeks, Carlos’s work will be visible nightly from vantage points across downtown Miami, bringing the whole city into celebration for this historic investment to “Keep Florida Wild!”.